-The Department of Cognitive, Linguistic, and Psychological Sciences archives copies of all Master's and Doctoral theses completed in the department.
-Students submitting their thesis to the Graduate School should also submit a copy to the CLPS Student Affairs Coordinator, printed on acid-free paper, complete with title and signature page (but no authorization form).
-The department covers the cost of binding.
+The Department of Cognitive, Linguistic, and Psychological Sciences digitally archives copies of all Master's and Doctoral theses completed in the department.
+Students submitting their thesis to the Graduate School should also submit a pdf to the CLPS Student Affairs Coordinator, complete with title and signature page (but no authorization form).

-9. Requirements for the Ph.D.
+7. Requirements for the Ph.D.
 Program in Linguistics